Yyx2626/HTGTS_related/3CHTGTS_related/README.md

 done
 ```

 It will calculate the median with a moving window of 100 cutting sites (actually 101 sites: one center, 50 left, and 50 right sites).
 Then, it will do a Poisson test for each site, with the median as a conservative over-estimation of the lambda parameter of Poisson distribution.
-Peak summits will be called at the sites with Bonferroni-adjusted p-values < 0.05, and the range of peak region will be determined by progressively extending the two sides to the sites that have local minimum raw p-value and also the raw p-values >= 0.05.
-Nearby overlapping peak regions were merged as one peak region, and only the “best” (defined by lowest p-value) summit was kept after merging.
+Peak summits will be called at the sites with Bonferroni-adjusted p-values < 0.05, and the range of peak region will be determined by progressively extending the two sides to the sites that have local maximum raw p-value and also the raw p-values >= 0.05.
+Nearby overlapping peak regions were then merged as one peak region, and only the “best” (defined by lowest p-value) summit was kept after merging.

 The output `$smpl.CATG_dist10_w${w}_signif.merged.bed` will be the input of the next step.